-- 3. Remove the magazine by using thumb to depress magazine latch and at the same time grasp the magazine between thumb and forefinger of the same hand to draw it out of the magazine well.
-(See Figure 3.) - 4.
-Load the magazine with the appropriate number of cartridges (see "Loading The Magazine" section, p.
-16). - 5.
-Insert magazine into the firearm, with bullet end of the cartridges toward the muzzle.
-(Magazine cannot be seated if reversed.) - 6.
+- 5. Insert magazine into the firearm, with bullet end of the cartridges toward the muzzle.
+(Magazine cannot be seated if reversed). - 6.
 Load a cartridge into the chamber by fully retracting the bolt handle, releasing the bolt lock, and then releasing the bolt handle.
 Don't touch the trigger.
 Do not 'ride' the bolt handle as it moves forward.
 Do not apply force to the bolt handle to chamber a cartridge.
-If a cartridge does not readily chamber, eject it from the rifle, lock the bolt open, remove the magazine and see "Warning Malfunctions", p.
-23. - 7.
+If a cartridge does not readily chamber, eject it from the rifle, lock the bolt open, remove the magazine and see MALFUNCTION WARNING, p.
+20. - 7.
 The rifle is now fully loaded.
-If the rifle is not to be fired immediately, the safety should remain "ON".
-(See Figure 1, p.
-10.)
+If the rifle is not to be fired immediately, the safety should remain "ON" (See Figure 1, p.
+9).
 When the safety is moved to the "off" position, the rifle will fire each time the trigger is pulled until all the cartridges in the magazine, and the one in the chamber, have been fired.
 Firing will automatically reload and recock the rifle.
 Note that every time the trigger is pulled, if a cartridge is in the chamber, the rifle will fire be careful! - 8.
 Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, put the safety "ON" while the rifle is still pointing in a safe direction down range.
-The safety should be moved to the "on" position as soon as firing is completed, and it should be "on" at all times except when the rifle is on target and being fired.

-9. The bolt does not remain open after the last shot has been fired, nor does the bolt automatically lock open when the magazine is empty.
+The safety should be moved to the "on" position as soon as firing is completed, and it should be "on" at all times except when the rifle is on target and being fired. - 9.
+The bolt does not remain open after the last shot has been fired, nor does the bolt automatically lock open when the magazine is empty.
 When firing is completed, manually retract the bolt, lock it open, and visually check the chamber to be sure it is empty.
 If the bolt is shut, the shooter should always assume that there is a cartridge in the chamber.
 Don't rely on your memory to know if a gun or magazine is loaded.
 Visually inspect the magazine and the chamber.